-For deposits made with the DSC option or the LL option, withdrawal fees will apply to any withdrawals that occur before the end of the withdrawal fee schedule.
+For deposits made with a deferred sales charge option ("DSC option") or a low-load option ("LL option"), withdrawal fees will apply to any withdrawals that occur before the end of the withdrawal fee schedule.
 However, a withdrawal of some of the market value of fund class units at the credit of your contract each calendar year up to specified limits will not be charged a withdrawal fee.
 For withdrawals in excess of the free withdrawal limit, normal withdrawal fees will apply.
 Withdrawals in excess of the LWA for the calendar year will be excess withdrawals.

 The free withdrawal limit for non-registered, RSP or TFSA contracts will be 10% of the market value of fund class units at the credit of your contract as of December 31st of the previous year plus 10% of any deposits made in the current year up to the date of withdrawal.
 The free withdrawal limit for RIF contracts will be 20% of the market value of fund class units at the credit of your contract as of December 31st of the previous year plus 20% of any deposits made in the current year up to the date of withdrawal.
+The free withdrawal limit for the previous year plus 20% of any deposits made in the current year up to the date of withdrawal.
 The free withdrawal limit will be determined each calendar year and cannot be carried over to the next calendar year.